Dog Skin Disorders

 Appearance Possible Cause of Dog Skin Disorders

-Contained or localized in one area Dog skin Infections (bacteria or fungal cause such as a yeast infection in a dog or dog staph infection (often seen on dog abdomen).
+Contained or localized in one area (bacteria or fungal cause such as a or (often seen on dog abdomen).

 Symmetry (if the lesion could be folded in half, are both sides the same or different) Hypothyroidism, Allergy